Skip to main content

 Can You Really Get Fit in 5 Minutes?

 Ever feel like there's just not enough time in the day for a proper workout?
 I hear you.
-But here's something that might surprise you: a recent study in the Journal of Applied Physiology found that just 4-6 30-second sprints can boost your metabolism for hours afterward.
+But here's something that might blow your mind: a recent study in the Journal of Applied Physiology found that just 4-6 30-second sprints can boost your metabolism for hours afterward.

 That's right - we're talking about less than 3 minutes of total exercise.
 And it's not just about metabolism.
 In my practice, I've seen clients make significant fitness gains with these short bursts of activity.
 So, what exactly are we talking about here?

 Micro-Workouts: The Espresso Shots of Fitness